No worries: NFL draft enters 3rd day with no major glitches - WHIZ News

 Concerns about all sorts of technological issues have been unfounded.
 Sure, there were awkward moments, but those come even when the draft is a mega-event drawing hundreds of thousands of fans to the “Rocky Steps” in Philadelphia or lower Broadway in Nashville.

+Saturday’s fourth round seemed to go even more smoothly than the previous three.
+The dominance by the Southeastern Conference and national champion LSU continued, too.

-There’s been no real change in which schools or conference is dominant in this process.
-The Southeastern Conference had 40 players chosen through three rounds; 40 previously was the most through four rounds.
-Not surprisingly, 10 players came from national champion LSU, including top overall pick Joe Burrow, who the Bengals hope will be their franchise quarterback.
+The SEC had 40 players chosen through three rounds; 40 previously was the most through four rounds.
+In Round 4, another eight SEC guys were taken.
+Ten LSU Tigers went on Thursday and Friday.
+Add another two to that: tackle Saahdiq Charles and DT Rashard Lawrence.

+Hardly surprising that so many players came from LSU, including top overall pick Joe Burrow, who the Bengals hope will be their franchise quarterback.

-Meanwhile, such iconic programs as Miami, Michigan State, Nebraska and West Virginia had been blanked.
+Meanwhile, such iconic programs as Nebraska, Oklahoma State, Pitt and West Virginia had been blanked.

 Meanwhile, App State had its second player chosen, linebacker Akeem Davis-Gaither, the Sun Belt’s defensive player of the year who was a standout at the Senior Bowl — a game the Bengals coaching staff worked.

-The Redskins dealt their unhappy veteran tackle Trent Williams to San Francisco on Saturday morning, and then chose yet another LSU Tiger: tackle Saahdiq Charles, who has been plagued by off-field issues and served a six-game suspension.
+The Redskins dealt their unhappy veteran tackle Trent Williams to San Francisco on Saturday morning, and then chose Charles, who has been plagued by off-field issues and served a six-game suspension.

+The Niners will send a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams.
+The deal reunites him with 49ers coach Kyle Shanahan, who was the offensive coordinator in Washington when Williams was drafted fourth overall in 2010.

+The first quarterback chosen on Day 3 was Washington’s Jacob Eason, who went to Indianapolis.
+The Colts, of course, signed Philip Rivers as a free agent and still have incumbent Jacoby Brissett.
+Both have contracts only through 2020, though.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL